devbrewai/ai-fraud-detection-cross-border-payments/README.md

 # Cross-Border Payments Fraud

-**Open-source research case study** from Devbrew.

-Demonstrates fraud detection and OFAC sanctions screening for cross-border payments, with a focus on real-time performance.
+**Open-source research case study** from Devbrew demonstrating fraud detection and OFAC sanctions screening for cross-border payments.

-_For research/educational use only — not production-ready._

----

-This repository demonstrates how to build a low-latency pipeline for **fraud detection** and **sanctions screening** in cross-border payments.

-It combines public and synthetic datasets (IEEE-CIS, PaySim, OFAC) with modern ML and API tooling to provide:
+This reference pipeline combines public datasets (IEEE-CIS, PaySim, OFAC) with modern ML and API tooling to:

+- Detect fraud in **card-not-present (CNP) transactions**
+- Screen sender/receiver names against **OFAC Sanctions Lists** with fuzzy matching
+- Generate fraud risk scores with explainability, **targeting sub-200ms latency**

+**What's included:**

 - Training notebooks for fraud modeling and sanctions matching
-- An inference API built with FastAPI
+- FastAPI inference service
-- A demo UI with real-time scoring and explainability
+- Next.js demo UI with real-time scoring
-- Documentation, ROI framing, and reference architecture
+- Documentation and reference architecture (ROI framing planned)

-The project is licensed under **Apache 2.0**.
+> **Note**: For **research/educational use only**, not production-ready.
+>

-Models trained on IEEE-CIS data are restricted to **non-commercial research use**.
+> Models trained on IEEE-CIS data are restricted to **non-commercial use**.

-## Overview

-This project is a **reference pipeline** for fraud detection and sanctions screening in cross-border payments.

-It demonstrates how to:

-- Detect fraud in **card-not-present (CNP) transactions** using public and synthetic datasets.
-- Screen sender/receiver names against the **OFAC Sanctions Lists** with fuzzy matching.
-- Generate a fraud risk score, highlight top contributing features, and return sanctions match results, **targeting latency under 200ms**.

-> **Note**
-> This is a **research case study**, not a production system.

-Models trained on the IEEE-CIS dataset are for **non-commercial research use only**.
-For production deployments, retraining on proprietary or licensed datasets is required.
+> Production deployments require retraining on proprietary or licensed datasets.

+**License:** Apache 2.0

 ## Data Sources